mgarofano80/TheHive-bulk-cleaner/README.md

-# The Hive Management Script
+# The Hive Bulk Cleaner

 This Python script provides a set of functions to manage alerts, observables, and custom tags within The Hive, an open-source incident response platform.
 The script allows you to delete all alerts, all custom tags, or all observables associated with alerts in bulk.